2005 Serbian local elections

-A small number of municipalities in Serbia held local elections in 2005 for mayors, assembly members, or both.
-These were not part of the country's regular cycle of local elections but instead took place in certain jurisdictions where either the local government had fallen or the term of the municipal assembly had expired.
+A few municipalities in Serbia held local elections in 2005 for mayors, assembly members, or both.
+These were not part of the country's regular cycle of local elections, but instead took place in certain jurisdictions where either the local government had fallen or the term of the municipal assembly had expired.

 Serbia had introduced the direct election of mayors in 2002.
 This practice was abandoned with the 2008 Serbian local elections, but it was still in effect in 2005, and some mayor by-elections took place during the year.
 The constituent municipalities of Belgrade did not have directly elected mayors, and in these jurisdictions mayors were chosen by the elected assembly members.

 All assembly elections were held under proportional representation with a three per cent electoral threshold.
 Successful lists were required to receive three per cent of all votes, not only of valid votes.